wireapp/wire-docs/source/how-to/install/helm.rst

 Next, open ``secrets.yaml`` and add a TLS wildcard certificate and private key matching your domain.
 For ``example.com``, you need a certficate for ``*.example.com``.
 The easiest and cheapest options are:

 1. use `Let's Encrypt <https://letsencrypt.org/getting-started/>`__
-2. create a self-signed certificate, eg.: ``openssl req -x509 -newkey rsa:2048 -keyout key.pem -nodes -out cert.pem -days 365``, and set the common name to ``*.example.com``.
+2. create a self-signed certificate, eg.:
+   ``openssl req -x509 -newkey rsa:2048 -keyout key.pem -nodes -out cert.pem -days 365 -subj '/CN=*.example.com'``.
    Note that this certificate is deliberately weak.
 Do not use these settings in production!

 Install the nodeport nginx ingress: